MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 ```
 submit.py >
 # define what you want to do for the specified job(s)
-dataset = "{your_dataset_name}"
+dataset = "your_dataset_name"
 job_type = "generate"          # this tells the code that this is a generation job
 jobdir_start_idx = 0
 n_jobs = 1
 restart = False
 force_overwrite = False
-jobname = "generate"            # this is the name of the job, to be used in labeling directories where output will be written
+jobname = "train"              # don't change the jobname, or the program won't find the saved model
 ```

 You will then need to update the *generation_epoch* and *n_samples* parameter in *submit.py*: